pogobanane/pogobanane.github.com/content/authors/admin/_index.md

 ## About Me

-Peter Okelmann is a PhD candidate at [dos.cit.tum.de](https://dos.cit.tum.de).
+Peter Okelmann is a PhD candidate with the [DOS](https://dos.cit.tum.de) group at Technical University Munich.
 His research interests include virtualization with containers or virtual machines, and often their intersection with networking.
+Aside from his research, he contributes to [NixOS](https://nixos.org) as a maintainer.